codercommand/codercommand.github.io/content/arcade blog/arcade GDD/index.md

 (This subject should be expanded, or an art bible created, when there is a better idea of art direction.)

-##### User Interface

-The game should reduce UI as much as possible, and only use it where needed and keep it simple.
-The player HUD when piloting a spaceship should also be simple/basic.

 ##### Default Spaceship Design

 I think this shapeship shape/silhouette would be cool for the base/default spaceship in the game:
 ![Image](gavin-rothery-concept-piece-1-energy-landed-group-closed-v010.jpg)
 ![Image](gavin-rothery-concept-piece-8-colour-schemes-black-v006.jpg)
 > Images from [Crusader Ares Starfighter concept for Star Citizen.](https://www.artstation.com/artwork/bKXE2G)

 ##### Eye Thrusters